 My father, an orthopedic surgeon, used to advise a lot of Ayurvedic medicines to patients for their treatment.
-His belief that future would hold a lot of value for Ayurveda rings perfectly with me.
+His belief that the future would hold a lot of value for Ayurveda rings perfectly with me.
 When the results of entrance exams were out, I missed out on M.B.B.S. seats by few marks.
-There was peer pressure as well as other people around me asked to try for one more attempt next year, however, my father had a conviction that i should opt for Ayurveda as i would do good in it.
-He traveled with me to different places for admission, however finally, i settled for college in my hometown.
+There was peer pressure as well as other people around me asked to try for one more attempt next year, however, my father had a conviction that I should opt for Ayurveda as I would do good in it.
+He traveled with me to different places for admission, however, finally, I settled for college in my hometown.

 I would say it was one of my best decisions in life; there has been no looking back since i opted for Ayurveda as a career.